 - wB97XD: The latest functional from Head-Gordon and coworkers, which includes empirical dispersion [Chai08a].
 The wB97 and wB97X [Chai08] variations are also available.
 These functionals also include long-range corrections.

-In addition, the prefix LC- may be added to any pure functional to apply the long correction of Hirao and coworkers [Iikura01]: e.g., LC-BLYP.
+In addition, the prefix LC- may be added to most pure functionals to apply the long correction of Hirao and coworkers [Iikura01]: e.g., LC-BLYP.

 Other Hybrid Functionals